Nandini04It/CodeAlpha_SentimentAnalysis/README.md

 ## Key Business Insights

-- **~78% of raw reviews are positive** — satisfied customers review more often.
-Businesses should actively solicit feedback from neutral/silent customers rather than relying only on organic reviews.
+- **~78% of raw reviews are positive**, indicating a strong positive-review majority in this dataset.
+This class imbalance should be considered when interpreting model performance.
 - **Neutral reviews are the hardest to classify** for both VADER and ML — these often contain mixed feedback (e.g. "great taste but bad packaging") and deserve manual attention from product teams.
 - **A domain-trained ML model clearly outperforms an off-the-shelf lexicon tool**, showing the value of training on your own labeled data for production use cases.
 - **Helpfulness ratio varies by sentiment**, suggesting detailed negative/neutral reviews are especially useful to other shoppers and should be surfaced, not buried.